mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

     }
 }
 ```
-As you can see in the example above to present an action sheet, we use *actionSheet* modifier bound to a *Boolean* value and a closure which creates an action sheet.
-Alternatively, to display an alert, we need to use *alert* modifier instead.
+As you can see in the example above to present an action sheet, we use *actionSheet* modifier bound to a boolean value and a closure which creates an action sheet.
+Alternatively, to display an alert, we have to use *alert* modifier instead.

 The interesting fact here is that SwiftUI resets the binding to initial value after *Alert* or *Action Sheet* dismiss.

-To learn more about *Property Wrappers* available in SwiftUI, take a look at ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).
+> To learn more about *Property Wrappers* available in SwiftUI, take a look at ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/) post.

-It is a straightforward approach to present *Alerts* or *Action Sheets*.
-But sometimes it is not enough, because we need some data to show in *Alert* or *Action Sheet*.
-For this case, we have another overload of *alert* and *actionSheet* modifiers, which uses *Optional Identifiable binding* instead of *Boolean binding*.
+It is a straightforward approach to present alerts or action sheets.
+But sometimes it is not enough, because we need some data to show in an alert or action sheet.
+For this case, we have another versions of *alert* and *actionSheet* modifiers, which use an optional identifiable binding instead of boolean binding.

 ```swift
 struct Message: Identifiable {